Plantik/vue-page-builder-test/README.md

 3 - I used different approaches to styling to show the availavle options (not all).
 Also I used slots a lot as they are reccomended by the Vue team

-4 - I estimate the time I spent on the at 7-9 hours.
+4 - I estimate the time I spent on the test at 7-9 hours.
 I split the project in logical commits in this rep, but initially I worked differently in another repository trying various options and saving the results for my own library.

+5 - I wrote a couple tests as an example.
+As stated in item two, the good tests for main functionality can be written after further modulirazation

 ## Project Setup